chirag127/Olivia-A-Personal-Virtual-Assistant/README.md

     1. If you want to search for "Python" on YouTube, you can say "search Python on YouTube".
     2. If you want to search for "Python" on Google, you can say "search Python on Google".
-    3. If you want to search for "Python" on Google Images, you can say "search Python on Google Images".
+    3. Likewise, If you want to search for "Python" on Google Images, you can say "search Python on Google Images".
     4. Weather you want to search for "Python" on Google News, you can say "search Python on Google News".
     5. If you want to search for "Python" on Google Maps, you can say "search Python on Google Maps".
     6. If you want to search for "Python" on Google Scholar, you can say "search Python on Google Scholar".